 Branching out into other bodywork and fitness styles has allowed Cheryl to discover how all forms of movement can benefit each other in the care and maintenance of the body.
 By teaching barre classes, she is able to share the joy and challenge of ballet movements to a wider range of people.

 In 2011, Cheryl discovered how beneficial yoga can be to dancers and athletes.
 She fell in love with this ancient mind-body practice and its therapeutic abilities for people of all walks of life.
-Cheryl received her 200-hour yoga certification through North Texas Yoga in 2015.
+Cheryl received her 200-hour yoga certification through North Texas Yoga in 2015 and is completing the final components of her 500 hour training with North Texas Yoga this year.

 Michelle Melton - CYT